From Civil War heroes to an awesome ale trail…

 The Junction Inn

-Otley’s real traditional pub with up to 11 real ales and a real fire.
+Otley’s real traditional pub with up to 11 real ales, 50 malt whiskies, 30 gins, 10 cognacs and 10 rums,and a real fire to boot.
 Watch the stone floor.
-Tables outside and at the rear.
-Regular music.
+Tables outside and at the rear and an open fire in the winter months.

 The Manor House